Originally published by Alicia Luciani July 2, 2019.

 Caleb Olson, National Director for PS2G (Play Soccer to Give) lives with his heart wide open.
 He takes you into his life, his cycling road trips, his injuries, his stresses, and his dreams of his upcoming adventures.
 We’ve flown to NYC to meet Caleb a few times and without even seeing the daily effort he puts in to being a game leader at several pickup games around the city, we know one thing for sure: he really pours his heart into this organization, as a way to fulfill his personal mission of using soccer as a tool for good and social change.

 Their name really says it all.
 If you play with them, you’re playing soccer to give.
 PS2G “exists to encourage generosity and restore dignity through soccer.”
-Their game leaders host pickup games 7 days a week in NYC, sometimes several times per day, and support a huge number of soccer non-profits with funding, awareness, and volunteers (see graphic below).
+Their game leaders host pickup games 7 days a week in NYC, sometimes several times per day, and support a huge number of soccer non-profits with funding, awareness, and volunteers (see 2018 figures below).
 PS2G is expanding their soccer offerings to include leagues in July, 2019, and will continue to grow in cities across America🌎🙏.

 There’s more, though.
 Once a year, game leaders and volunteers from PS2G travel to the host city of the Homeless World Cup, which is in Cardiff Wales this year from July 27-August 3 2019.
 Their contribution to the Homeless World Cup includes helping fund Street Soccer USA players to get to the tournament, and organizing “global games” to allow international participants to play together in a friendly pickup game, before participating more competitively in the tournament.
 In 2014, they provided a 4-year college scholarship to a now college graduate, and they donated over $37,000 in 2018 alone!
 Pretty amazing.